 A Real ID is a newer form of driver’s license or identification card that meets certain minimum security standards established by the Real ID Act in 2005 (a response to recommendations made by the 9/11 Commission following the attacks on September 11, 2001).
 The new standards are intended to ensure that identification cards are more secure.

-Getting a Real ID typically involves providing your state’s DMV with some additional documentation.
-For instance, to get a Real ID in California, you need to make an appointment at a California Department of Motor Vehicles office (you cannot obtain a Real ID online), provide an identifying document (such as a passport or birth certificate), proof of your Social Security number (such as your Social Security card or a W-2 form), and proof of California residency, as outlined on the Real ID explainer portal on the California DMV website.
+For instance, to get a Real ID in California, you will need to make an appointment at a California Department of Motor Vehicles office (you cannot obtain a Real ID online), provide an identifying document such as a passport or birth certificate, proof of your Social Security number such as your Social Security card or a W-2 form, and proof of California residency, as outlined on the Real ID explainer portal on the California DMV website.